-Qatar is an essential market for online marketing opportunities in the Middle East.
-It has an internet population of 1.5 million, over 85% of the total citizen population, and it is one of the most connected countries in the Middle East.
-In 2013, the number of mobile subscribers in Qatar reached 3 million and is expected to grow by 3.7% annually.
-Qatar also enjoys the highest per capita GDP in the region at $102,100 having derived its wealth from natural gas reserves.
+Qatar is an essential market for digital marketing opportunities in the Middle East.
+It has an internet population of 2.88 million, about 99.0% of the total citizen population, and it is one of the most connected countries in the Middle East.
+In January 2021, Qatar’s number of mobile subscribers reached 4.67 million, which is equivalent to 160.6% of the total population.
+Qatar also enjoys the highest per capita GDP in the region at $50,805.5 in 2020 and is expected to reach $61940.00, having derived its wealth from natural gas reserves.
 Qatar’s vast wealth makes it a lucrative market for online businesses and digital marketing.

 Basic Information about Qatar

 Qatar has an estimated total citizen population of 2.1 million people and is one of the smallest land masses in the Middle East.
 Like Kuwait and the United Arab Emirates (UAE), expatriates compose the majority of Qatar’s population.
 As mentioned previously, Qatar’s wealth derives from oil as it is estimated to have 5% of the world’s known oil reserves.
 There is no income tax for Qataris, which increases the amount of discretionary income that could be used for online purchases.
 Additionally, the unemployment rate in Qatar was 0.1% as of 2013.
 Islam is the dominant religion in Qatar, as 77% of the population identify as Muslim.
 Because of this, Qatari society is relatively conservative compared to western countries.
 Thus, respecting local norms, culture, and religion is key to reaching Qataris with your internet marketing efforts.